foundersandcoders/ws-database-testing/README.md

 ## Why do we need a test database?

-In this workshop we will be creating a test database, separate from our production database, to run our tests on.
-We use a test database so that we can add, delete, or update data in our tests without affecting the original database.
+In this workshop we will create a test database to run our tests on, which is separate from our production database.
+We use a test database so that we can add, delete, or update data in our tests without affecting the our production database.

 ## Getting Started

 * Clone this repo
 * Navigate to it in your terminal and run `npm i`

-To test database queries first you need to create a test database, this will stop you accidentally deleting or modifying important data from the original database.
+We are going to start by creating a test database for us to run our tests on.

 1. Create tests folder: